 What it really takes to become a true digital nomad

-The truth behind what it takes to become a true digital nomad entrepreneur.
+Becoming a digital nomad from zero to one: the truth behind what it takes to become a true digital nomad entrepreneur.

 How does one express the feeling of living a life that most people consider a dream?